You are health-obsessed, and you read some conflicting information about red wine.

 - Each of these was made using quality organic grapes using organic fermentation techniques.

-- Bottled in glass with a cork each.
+- It is bottled in glass with a cork each.

-- An excellent price for wine so rich in tannins and phytochemicals that are beneficial for your health.
+- It offers an excellent price for wine so rich in tannins and phytochemicals that are beneficial for your health.